What Are Cravings?

 Here are a few possible causes of cravings.
 Once you know the underlying reasons for your cravings, you can figure out how to respond appropriately.

 Emotions.
 Being dissatisfied with your relationships, exercise routine (too much or too little or the wrong type), work, even stress or boredom, can cause emotional eating.
 Whilst food is often a constructive part of our social life, we may sometimes use eating to substitute as entertainment or fill an emotional void.

 Hydration .
-Dehydration make us feel thirsty and make us drink more.
+Dehydration makes us feel thirsty and makes us drink more.
 However, lack of water can sometimes be mistaken as hunger.
 When you get a craving, try to drink some water first.
-Excess water can also cause cravings, try to maintain a well-balanced hydration.
+Try to maintain a well-balanced hydration, because (mysteriously) excess water can also cause cravings.

 Imbalance.
-Diets that are extreme or too rich in sugar or highly processed can cause imbalance.
-For example, having a diet too rich in sugar can cause cravings in meat.
-Having too much raw food may cause cravings high temperature or deep fried foods.
+Diets that are extreme or too rich in sugar or highly processed food can cause imbalance.
+For example, having a diet too rich in sugar can cause cravings for meat.
+Having too much raw food may cause cravings for high temperature or deep fried foods.
 And vice versa, having too much dried food may cause cravings for fresh food.